Learn More: Passenger Locator Form

 Visit our application page to get the Bolivia Public Health Passenger Locator Form.

 After filling in the form, we’ll send the Bolivia Public Health Passenger Locator Form to your email inbox.
 You’ll have to show this form to the immigration officers at the airport.

 Read the FAQs below to view quarantine rules for Bolivia.

 Required Documents to Apply

-All travelers entering, regardless of their nationality, age or any other consideration must carry their Bolivia Passenger Locator Form (COVID-19) printed along with their RT- PCR COVID-19 Negative Test Results.
+All unvaccinated travelers over the age of 5 must carry their printed Bolivia Passenger Locator Form (COVID-19) along with their negative COVID-19 test result.